-Tennis should be celebrated and promoted through the safe use of photographs and videos of children enjoying and participating in the game at all levels.
-Most photographs or videos of children are taken for entirely innocent and legitimate reasons.
-Sadly though, some people abuse children through taking or distributing photographs or videos.
+Tennis should be celebrated and promoted through the safe use of photographs and videos of Children enjoying and participating in the game at all levels.
+Most photographs or videos of Children are taken for entirely innocent and legitimate reasons.
+Sadly though, some people abuse Children through taking or distributing photographs or videos.

-Therefore, to safeguard children the ITF will:
+Therefore, to safeguard Children the ITF will:

-- Obtain written parental consent for photographs or videos of children prior to them being taken or published (for example, on the ITF website or in ITF publications).
-If a parent or child does not wish to have their image taken, we will respect this.
-This is subject always to the player image rights that Junior player grant to the ITF under the applicable Regulations; - ii.
-Ensure children are appropriately dressed in such images; - iii.
+- i.
+Require advance written parental consent for the taking and publication of photographs or videos of Children, including for the purpose of performance analysis.
+This is subject always to the player image rights that Junior players grant to the ITF under the applicable Regulations; - ii.
+Ensure Children are appropriately dressed in such images; - iii.
 Forbid all photography in private areas, such as changing rooms, toilets, showers or bedrooms; - iv.
-Encourage children to tell us if they are worried about any photographs that are taken of them; - v.
-Only use photographs and videos that have been taken by a Covered Person in an official capacity; - vi.
+Encourage Children to tell us if they are worried about any photographs that are taken of them; - v.
+Only use or publish photographs and videos that have been taken by a Covered Person in an official capacity; - vi.
 Performance Analysis Ensure the written parental consent and ITF Tournament Supervisor's authority is in place before the video recording of junior players takes place.